-Following an open call for submissions, Reed Watts have won an ideas competition organised by Commonweal Housing.
-The competition sought proposals to help improve the living conditions of Romanian migrant workers who would otherwise be living in tent encampments around London’s periphery.
-The competition follows detailed research by Thames Reach which can be viewed here.
+Reed Watts have developed this temporary bedroom pod in response to an ideas competition organised by Commonweal Housing.
+The competition sought proposals to help improve the living conditions of homeless migrant workers who would otherwise be living in tent encampments around London’s periphery.

 - Project Type: Competition